peteroupc/MailLib/docs/PeterO.Mail.Message.md

   * (d) In non-MIME message bodies and in text/plain message bodies.
 Any 8-bit bytes are replaced with the substitute character byte (0x1a).

-  * If the message starts with the word "From" (and no other case variations of that word) followed by one or more space (U+0020) not followed by colon, that text and the rest of the text is skipped up to and including a line feed (U+000A).
+  * If the message starts with the word "From" (and no other case variations of that word) followed by one or more space (U + 0020) not followed by colon, that text and the rest of the text is skipped up to and including a line feed (U + 000A).
 (See also RFC 4155, which describes the so-called "mbox" convention with "From" lines of this kind.)

   * The name  `ascii`  is treated as a synonym for  `us-ascii` , despite being a reserved name under RFC 2046.
 The name  `cp1252`  and  `utf8`  are treated as synonyms for  `windows-1252`  and  `utf-8` , respectively, even though they are not IANA registered aliases.

   * The following deviations involve encoded words under RFC 2047:

-  * (a) If a sequence of encoded words decodes to a string with a CTL character (U+007F, or a character less than U+0020 and not TAB) after being converted to Unicode, the encoded words are left un-decoded.
+  * (a) If a sequence of encoded words decodes to a string with a CTL character (U + 007F, or a character less than U + 0020 and not TAB) after being converted to Unicode, the encoded words are left un-decoded.

   * (b) This implementation can decode encoded words regardless of the character length of the line in which they appear.
 This implementation can generate a header field line with one or more encoded words even if that line is more than 76 characters long.
 (This implementation follows the recommendation in RFC 5322 to limit header field lines to no more than 78 characters, where possible.)